Trace (linear algebra): Lie algebra

-The kernel of this map, a matrix whose trace is zero, is often said to be traceless or trace free, and these matrices form the simple Lie algebra $\mathfrak{sl}_n$, which is the Lie algebra of the special linear group of matrices with determinant 1.
+The kernel of this map consists of matrices whose trace is zero, often called traceless or trace free, and these matrices form the simple Lie algebra $\mathfrak{sl}_n$, which is the Lie algebra of the special linear group of matrices with determinant 1.
 The special linear group consists of the matrices which do not change volume, while the special linear Lie algebra is the matrices which do not alter volume of infinitesimal sets.

-In fact, there is an internal direct sum decomposition $\mathfrak{gl}_n = \mathfrak{sl}_n \oplus K$ of operators/matrices into traceless operators/matrices and scalars operators/matrices.
+In fact, there is an internal direct sum decomposition $\mathfrak{gl}_n = \mathfrak{sl}_n \oplus K$ of operators/matrices into traceless operators/matrices and scalar operators/matrices.
 The projection map onto scalar operators can be expressed in terms of the trace, concretely as: